By Isis Darios

 - Add more photos than the minimum requirement.
 More photos get more bookings.
 Take advantage of all available upload slots to show your property from a diversity of perspectives.
 Put yourself in the shoes of the potential guest: what do they want to see?
 Different types of guests will look at different things, so you want to serve those needs.

 - Use unique photos for each room type.
 Guests want to see what their room will look like, so don’t use the same photos for all room types.
-This factor has a direct impact on revenue: Expedia data shows an 11% higher conversion rate for properties with unique photos for each room type.
+This factor has a direct impact on revenue: Trivago data shows that properties with high-quality photos receive 63% more clicks compared to those with low-quality photos.